 "What?
 Master Longwei said we gotta get used to it!"

-"There he goes, giving him respect again!
+"There he goes with the ass-kissing again!
 Well, maybe I should go tell 'Master' Longwei to kick you out because two earth cultivators are, quote unquote, redundant!"

 "Well, maybe I should ask him to kick out the 'leader' then, because he's clearly been replaced by a literal powerhouse!"